ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

  - EKS Cluster need specific networking Configuration for it to work without problems

  - EKS based on Kunbernetes .
-Kubernetes has it own networking rules and AWS on top of that has it owns Networking Rules and those 2 have to work together and for that it need to configure correctly
+Kubernetes has it own networking rules and AWS on top of that has it owns Networking Rules and those 2 have to work together and for that it need to configure correctly .
+The Default VPC is not optimized for EKS Cluster

  - When I create VPC in order to create the EKS Cluster this VPC is a network that is going to run my Worker Nodes .
 So It is not a VPC that I am creating for EKS or the master Nodes, but rather for Worker Nodes